tucaz/JSRouteController/README.markdown

 	MyAppRoutes.SomeController.ActionWithParameter(pmt1value, pmt2value) //returns /SomeController/ActionWithParameter?pmt1=pmt1value&pmt2value

-All other actions with parameters but are not HttpGet have the parameters ommited in the resulting javascript
+All other actions with parameters, but without the HttpGet attribute have the parameters ommited in the resulting javascript

 Disclaimer
 ==========